weegeeday/Jackbox-sti-script/README.md

 # Jackbox-sti-script
-This script automaticly mods the Survive The Internet images. <br />
+This script automaticly mods the Survive The Internet images + more. <br />

 # How do i use this?
 THIS IS OPTIONAL AND MOSTLY APPLIES TO NON-BUILT VERSIONS!
 Simple! <br />